 Who we are

-The Victorian Lung Cancer Registry (VLCR) is a clinical quality registry, which collects information about diagnosis, treatment and outcomes of individuals diagnosed with lung cancer in Victoria.
-The Registry is managed by the Cancer Research Program part of Public Health and Preventive Medicine, Monash University.
+The Victorian Lung Cancer Registry (VLCR) is a clinical quality registry that collects information about diagnosis, treatment and outcomes of individuals diagnosed with lung cancer in Victoria.

-The VLCR monitors a suite of quality indicators (QIs) that provide the means to measure the real-world implementation of agreed diagnostic, management, and treatment pathways, in order to assess their relationship with both clinical and patient-reported outcomes.
-Subsequently, this enables the identification of patterns of care and/or specific practices associated with better outcomes attributable to improved compliance with best practice guidelines for the management of lung cancer.
+- The VLCR monitors a suite of quality indicators (QIs) that provide the means to measure the real-world implementation of agreed diagnostic, management, and treatment pathways, in order to assess their relationship with both clinical and patient-reported outcomes.